Tribruin/Arduino-Mac-Setup-Screens/README.md

 ## How to build a script using the functions

-Arduino's programming language is based on C. It is functional, but is somewhat limtied as it is not an object orientated based programming language.
+Arduino's programming language is based on C. It is functional, but is somewhat limited as it is not an object orientated based programming language.
 In addition, the Arduino language requires a certian order of the functions.
 The order is:

 1. Setup - `void setup` - Runs immediately upon power on or reset of device
 2. Function and Constant defination - Define all functions and constants (as necessary)